Part 6 - Testing and App Store Approvals

 The mobile phone and tablet ecosystem is growing all the time, making it impossible to test on the ever-increasing number of devices available.
 To solve this problem a number of services offer the ability to remotely control many different devices so that applications can be installed and tested without needing to directly invest in lots of hardware.

-Xamarin Test Cloud offers an easy way to test iOS and Android applications on hundreds of different devices.
+App Center Test offers an easy way to test iOS and Android applications on hundreds of different devices.

 When testing applications within your organization or managing a beta program with external users, there are two challenges: